scope

 RFC 7591 - Section 2

-Condition: If `scope` is omitted.
+Condition: When `scope` is omitted.

 If omitted, an authorization server MAY register a client with a default set of scopes.